VPS & Dedicated Hosting: Change Your PHP Version and Configuration - EasyApache 4

 EasyApache 4 only

 On our VPS and Dedicated hosting service, changing the PHP versions, loading custom Apache mods, and other Apache/PHP customizations are all performed in the Web Host Manager (WHM).
-To make changes to PHP configuration and set the version used by a domain, please follow the instructions below:
+Please follow the instructions below to change the PHP configuration and set the version used by a domain.

-- In the ‘Software’ section in the left-hand menu, you will see “MultiPHP INI Editor”.
-Click on that.
+- In the Software section in the left-hand menu, click on the MultiPHP INI Editor.

 - The most commonly changed settings can be found in Basic Mode.
-These can be changed under the ‘Setting’ column, by clicking the button to enable/disable, or filling in the field with the appropriate value.
-When done, click the ‘Apply’ button at the bottom of the screen.
+These can be changed under the Setting column by clicking the button to enable/disable or filling in the field with the appropriate value.
+When done, click the Apply button at the bottom of the screen.

 - If the parameter you want to change is not listed in Basic Mode, click on Editor Mode and select the PHP version there to get the full list of options, such as error_reporting.
-When done, click the ‘Save’ button on the right of the screen.
+When done, click the Save button on the right of the screen

 - Below is a basic explanation of the settings in the basic editor.

 - Log into WHM (Web Host Manager).
-Accessing WHM

-- Towards the bottom of the page, you will see the ‘Set PHP Version per Domain’ section.
-For each domain on the server, you'll see the account username, account owner, current PHP version, and whether PHP-FPM is on or off.
+- In the Set PHP Version per Domain tab, you'll see the account username, account owner, current PHP version, and whether PHP-FPM is on or off for each domain on the server.

 - The change will take effect immediately.
 We recommend taking a note of the old PHP version, so if the new version causes problems with the site, you can set the domain back to using the old version again, in the same way.

-- Select Customize inside the “Currently installed Packages“ box.
+- Select the Customize button inside the Currently installed Packages box.

 - Select the button PHP x.x and Extensions.

-- Select Review on the left hand menu.
+- Select Review on the left-hand menu.

-- Once loaded, review the installation and select “Provision” from the bottom.
+- Once loaded, review the installation and select Provision from the bottom.
 There will be a message that states that the provision is complete.